casey/just/README.md

 to understand their limitations before using them.
 Please read this section thoroughly, including the friendly admonitions below.

-The cache is a directory named `.justcache` alongside the `justfile`.
+The cache is a directory named `.justcache` alongside the `justfile` and should be added to `.gitignore`.
 It contains cache entry files named `HASH.json`, where `HASH` is the BLAKE3 hash of a serialized cache key JSON object.

 The keys of the cache key object are: